-Mark Robbins, Ph.D. is an expert in the pharmaceutical and biotechnology industry.
+Mark Robbins, Ph.D., J.D., is a Senior Advisor with Intensity and an expert in the pharmaceutical and biotechnology industry.
 Dr. Robbins has more than 35 years of experience in consulting, teaching, and drug/medical device research and commercialization, which he applies in providing expert services in pharmaceutical antitrust and patent litigation.
 Dr. Robbins has provided expert testimony in a number of high-profile cases that included:

 - “Product hopping” pharmaceutical antitrust litigation on a generic birth control medication